AlexOberhofer/gnuboy/README.md

 # Status

-A working SDL2 build can be generated from the sdl2 makefile.
+A working SDL2 build can be generated from the provided makefile.
+This is the build file I use for linux

 ## Whats been done

-- Builds on linux
+- Builds and Runs on linux (Tested and developed on Manjaro)

 - SDL2 control implementation (currently not rebindable)